azimkhan3/ChefPal/chef_pal/README.md

 ## Lib Layout

-In out lib folder which is our src folder for flutter we have 3 divisions.
+In our lib folder which is our src folder for flutter we have 3 divisions.
 One being the class models that we use, one being the services, and the last being the views.

 ### Models